ylin930/ADNI-visualization-project.github.io/index.md

 Goals:

 Plan:
-  #Tentative plan: Make a web-based tool of ADNI data that may be of help for clinicians
+  Tentative plan: Make a web-based visualization and interative tool of ADNI data

 ## Resources: